michaelsauter/crane/README.md

 For all available commands and details on usage, just type `crane`.

 ## crane.json / crane.yaml
-The configuration defines an array of containers, either stored in JSON (`crane.json`) or YAML (`crane.yaml`).
-If a container depends on another one, it must appear before that container in the file.
+The configuration defines an array of containers in either JSON or YAML.
+By default, the configuration is expected in the current directory (`crane.json` or `crane.yaml`/`crane.yml`), but it can also be specified via `--config`.
+If a container depends on another one, it must appear before that container in the configuration file.
 Every container consists of:

 * `name` (string, required): Name of the container